Chimerix Inc. (CMRX) upgraded Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $17.50, which is $16.93 above the current price.
-CMRX currently public float of 83.72M and currently shorts hold a 5.59% ratio of that float.
-Today, the average trading volume of CMRX was 1.16M shares.
+CMRX currently public float of 83.31M and currently shorts hold a 5.62% ratio of that float.
+Today, the average trading volume of CMRX was 2.21M shares.

 CMRX’s Market Performance

-CMRX stocks went down by -7.42% for the week, with a monthly drop of -9.59% and a quarterly performance of -26.26%, while its annual performance rate touched -48.29%.
-The volatility ratio for the week stands at 11.28% while the volatility levels for the past 30 days are set at 8.14% for Chimerix Inc..
-The simple moving average for the period of the last 20 days is -62.09% for CMRX stocks with a simple moving average of -70.09% for the last 200 days.
+CMRX stocks went down by -44.58% for the week, with a monthly drop of -51.04% and a quarterly performance of -58.19%, while its annual performance rate touched -69.76%.
+The volatility ratio for the week stands at 17.70% while the volatility levels for the past 30 days are set at 10.69% for Chimerix Inc. The simple moving average for the period of the last 20 days is -41.18% for CMRX stocks with a simple moving average of -58.81% for the last 200 days.

 Analysts’ Opinion of CMRX